 When people feel anxious, their muscles may get tense and make them feel stiff or sore.
 Progressive muscle relaxation teaches people to relax their muscles and lower tension.
 It also helps people learn to identify when they are experiencing stress so they can handle it better.

 Panic attacks can be scary.
-You might feel overwhelmed.
-You might feel like you can’t breathe.
-You might feel like you are having a heart attack.
+You might feel overwhelmed, like you can’t breathe, or like you are having a heart attack.
 This resource will teach you strategies that you can use to help you cope with your panic symptoms.
-These strategies are called “grounding” techniques.
+These strategies are called grounding techniques.
 Grounding techniques can help you calm down quickly.